Digital Accessibility in Educational Technology

 Promoting Inclusivity

-Digital accessibility ensures that all students, regardless of their physical or cognitive abilities, can participate in learning activities.
+Digital accessibility means that all students, regardless of their physical or cognitive abilities, can participate in learning activities.
 Inclusive education fosters a sense of belonging and equal opportunity, enabling students to thrive academically and socially.

 Preparing Students for the Future